egovernments/egov-web-app/web/rainmaker/README.md

 ```

-+ Step 2 - if we want to build citizen
++ Step 2 - if you want to build citizen

 ```
 $ npm run prod:citizen